Chingles2404/50051-plc-group4/README.md

 # 50051 Programming Language Concepts
 # Image to ASCII Line ART

-This project uses **CMake** to build and organize the code.
+This project uses **CMake** to build and organise the code.
 A Windows batch script, `cleanRebuild.cmd`, is provided to simplify the build process.

 ---